The role of the Academic Advisor

 The student and the Department Chair will review the course descriptions and discuss how these courses fit into the overall academic plan of the student.
 In order to transfer the course back to Stonehill for academic credit, the student must earn a U.S. equivalent grade of "C" or better.
 Should a student earn a "C-" or below, credit will not be awarded.
 Students with less than a "C" should contact Academic Services to discuss their options.

 We encourage students to take a variety of courses that will provide an opportunity to learn about the culture, history, language of their new host country.
 Many of these courses may not full major or minor courses, but may fulfill an elective at Stonehill College.
-Students should bring course descriptions and the Course Approval Form when they meet with Kathleen Joint.
+Students should bring course descriptions and the Course Approval Form when they meet with their Department Chair.